ShinRyujin03/CameraAI2/README.md

 ### Face Verification
 - To verify face, upload the `image`, input the `face_name` and make a POST request to `{prefix}` `/face_verify`.
-- The face verification status and face's name will save in `face_verified` table
+- The face verification status and face name will save in `face_verified` table
 - The level of accuracy can be configuring in `config.ini`, has 3 level of accuracy are `high`(>98%), `medium`(>=85%) and `low`(>60%)
 - The face verification status will return `not verified` or `verified` only